ftrotter/ZZermelo/documentation/Card.README.md

 Then copy over the example data and reports to your installation
 ```
-mysqladmin -u YOURDBUSER -p create zermelo_cards
+mysqladmin -u YOURDBUSER -p create zzermelo_cards
-mysql -u YOURDBUSER -p zermelo_cards < vendor/careset/zermelobladecard/examples/data/zermelo_cards.sql
+mysql -u YOURDBUSER -p zzermelo_cards < vendor/careset/zzermelobladecard/examples/data/zzermelo_cards.sql
-cp vendor/careset/zermelobladecard/examples/reports/CardTest.php app/Reports/
+cp vendor/careset/zzermelobladecard/examples/reports/CardTest.php app/Reports/
 ```

-That will create the zermelo_cards test database, populate it with example data...
+That will create the zzermelo_cards test database, populate it with example data...
 And copy the Card test report to your installation...

-Remember that you will need to ensure that your laravel DB user has SELECT access to the zermelo_cards database..
+Remember that you will need to ensure that your laravel DB user has SELECT access to the zzermelo_cards database..

 Then point your browser to